Reading Console Input

 reader.close();

-// Close reader stream
+// Close the input stream

 }